ianshin0324-max/Project/README.md

 <pre><code>
-now you have to unzip the files from your downloads.
+Now you have to unzip the files from your downloads.
 The -d flag CAN be omitted IF you didn't create a subfolder: unzip ~/Downloads/your_dataset.zip -d subfolder_name</code></pre>

 And now you will organize the Dataset (test/val/train)